-Lemma~\ref{lem:rank_test} allows for a simple generalization of classical structure-learning algorithms (such as the PC algorithm) provided that our probability matrix $\mat{M}[X, Y]$ is at least $k+1$ by $k+1$.
+Lemma~\ref{lem:rank_test} allows for a simple generalization of the PC algorithm provided that our probability matrix $\mat{M}[X, Y]$ is at least $k+1$ by $k+1$.
 Unfortunately, categorical variables ranging over smaller alphabets (such as the binary alphabets addressed by this paper) do not contain sufficient information to detect non-adjacency in cases of larger $k$.
 We resolve this problem by the agglomeration of $\lg(k+1)$-cardinality sets of small-alphabet (binary) variables into supervariables of larger carinality (i.e., $2^{\lg(k+1)} = k + 1$).